 Beyond anything else, the main consideration is what you can fit into your personal schedule, along with what you have access to (a gym, just a pair of dumbbells, etc).

 When it comes down to a training plan, there are three variables that you can change around:

 Once you understand what each of those mean, you will be able to design your own workouts.
-But, I’m getting ahead of myself.
-If you are completely new to fitness, first I recommend you check out the beginner guide found here.
-Once you get a grasp on those fundamental concepts, you can come back here and learn how to format your training by yourself.
+But, if you are completely new to fitness, first I recommend you check out the beginner guide found above.
+Once you get a grasp on those fundamental concepts, you can start to format your training by yourself.